 Jesus himself was the supreme expression of this principle.
 He is the grain of wheat that falls to the ground and dies, and in dying yields a harvest of life.
 He describes that harvest in prophetic words: "When I am lifted up from the earth, I will draw all people to myself."

-If God worked powerfully through the life of Jesus, He worked even more powerfully through the death of Jesus, a death that reveals the power of God's love, even more fully than his life of healing and ministry, for the amazing love revealed in his death on the cross drew people to God, and continues to do so.
-Over the centuries, millions of people, by looking upon the crucifix, have experienced God's personal love and compassion and found themselves drawn to God in return.
-In accepting the loss of so much that was dear to him, in particular, his vibrant life and warm companionship with others, Jesus drew people of all nations to himself and, thereby, to sharing in God's life.
+If God was at work through the life of Jesus, even more so through the death of Jesus, a death that reveals the power of God's love, even more fully than his years of healing and ministry.
+The amazing love revealed in Christ's death on the cross drew people to God, and continues to do so.
+Over the centuries, simply by looking upon the crucifix, millions of people have experienced God's personal love and compassion and in turn found themselves drawn to God.
+Jesus of Nazareth, by accepting the loss of so much that was dear to him, and especially by his vibrant life and warm companionship with others, drew people of all nations to himself and, thereby, to sharing in God's life.

 It was when some Greeks (i.e. foreigners) came to hear him speak that Jesus made this declaration; and then he asked: "What shall I say?
 Save me from this hour.
 No, it was for this reason I have come to this hour."
 In these lovely spring days we may find ourselves sowing some seeds in the garden.
 The seed that dies in order to yield a new form of life is as familiar to us today as it was in the day of Jesus.
 This phenomenon of nature can speak to our own experience as much as it did to the experience of Jesus.
 Each of us in different ways has to accept some significant loss if we are to remain true to our deepest and best self, true to what God is asking of us.